-Are you Employed or Self Employed?
-In many businesses workers sign contracts specifying they are self-employed contractors.
+Are you Employed, a worker or Self Employed?
+In many businesses individuals sign contracts specifying they are self-employed contractors.
 The Employment Tribunal will look beyond the wording of the contract to see the reality of the working relationship.

-If the worker can be hired and fired, if the business controls the way that the worker undertakes the role, is paid exclusively by the business, is provided with tools and transport by the ‘employer’ and has to provide the work personally (cannot send a substitute) – the Tribunal is likely to conclude that the independent contractor is, in fact, an employee.
+If the individual can be hired and fired, if the business controls the way that the individuals undertakes the role, is paid exclusively by the business, is provided with tools and transport by the ‘employer’ and has to provide the work personally (cannot send a substitute) – the Tribunal is likely to conclude that the independent contractor is, in fact, an employee.

 Recent changes to the law have introduced a new employment status of Employee Shareholder.
 Here an employee agrees to forego some employment rights in return for shares.
 There are strict requirements for such a relationship to exist.
 We are able to advise you in relation to these requirements.